freundma/GNUTLSwithFIDO2Extension/README.md

 The configuration of the TLS server offers the parameters to provide ip address and port of the java-webauthn-server.
 That means that the TLS server and java-webauthn-server work as one unit.
 Mind that the java-webauthn-server is in-memory.
 Your registration is volatile.

-# Additional information
+# Usage and addtitional information

 This extension of FIDO2 uses the specification of Tom Breitopf who did a PoC within tlslite-ng.
-It is found [here] (https://github.com/tom95br/tlslite-ng).
+It is found [here](https://github.com/tom95br/tlslite-ng).
 The requirements to execute the code are found below.

 The documentation of the api regarding FIDO2 is found under /doc/functions and examples for the usage under /doc/examples/ex-serv-fido2.c and doc/examples/ex-client-fido2.c.
+In order to run it you have to start the java-webauthn-server and registrate the user (for example in your browser).
+You can set the allowed origins via an evironment variable (which can be mandatory).
+Example:

+´´´
+ export YUBICO_WEBAUTHN_ALLOWED_ORIGINS="https://localhost:8443,https://localhost"
+´´´

 The server uses a SQLite3-database for saving the triples (ephemeral username, username, expiration time).
 You can execute the program
 /doc/examples/fido2-user-db.c to generate a suitable database.